Hinshaw Legal Team Secures Directed Verdict in Florida Equine Fraud Case

 Case Overview

 During the seven months the horse remained in our client’s program, it experienced intermittent performance-related lameness that was never diagnosed as navicular-related and did not prevent the horse from competing.
 After plaintiff removed the horse from the program, the horse developed chronic lameness.
-An MRI later revealed a foot injury unrelated to navicular disease, and complications arising from the MRI procedure ultimately led to euthanasia.
+An MRI later revealed a foot injury unrelated to any navicular condition, and complications arising from the MRI procedure ultimately led to euthanasia.

 Plaintiff filed suit against our client and the seller, alleging fraud based on purported undisclosed knowledge of a pre-existing foot injury and misrepresentation of the horse’s fitness for competitive show jumping.
 The court granted a directed verdict in favor of our client and the seller, finding no evidence that either had knowledge of any undisclosed condition.